SeleniumHQ/seleniumhq.github.io/website_and_docs/content/documentation/webdriver/getting_started/install_browser_drivers.nl.md

 _C:\WebDriver\bin_ or _/opt/WebDriver/bin_
 * Add the directory to your PATH:
-  * On Windows - Open a command prompt as administrator and run the following command to permanently add the directory to your path for all users on your machine:
+  * On Windows - Open a command prompt as administrator and the run the following command to permanently add the directory to your path for all users on your machine: